Atom058/AtmelRC/README.md

 ```

 ## Calibration of PWM output
-THe output of the PWM is dependent on how the ingoing signals gets processed.
+The output of the PWM is dependent on how the ingoing signals gets processed.
 To ensure a proper and full operation, a calibration of the device is needed.
 The process of calibration is explained in the steps below

 1. Connect the GND of the ATTiny85 with the GND for the RC receiver
 1. Connect the signal cables to PB3 (_Pin 2_) and PB4 (_Pin 3_) for channel A and channel B respectively.